According to Boson Project and SAP SuccessFactors : “The biggest challenge for tomorrow’s HRD is digital transformation”

 Digitalization HR: the challenge that has become a necessity for all companies.
 According to a study conducted at the “Baromètre des DRH 2018”, it appears that for 2/3 of the HR decision-makers interviewed, the digitization of the recruitment process, training, talent management and skills management has become a high priority.

-What are the benefits of this digitization of HR processes for HR managers, managers and collaborators?
+What are the benefits of this digitization of HR processes for HR managers, managers and employees?

 What are the benefits of a digital HR solution?

 Digitalizing repetitive tasks and focusing on those with high added value